fabiocsm/alertlogicAPI/README.md

 **@param** _source_id_ (string)
 The UUID of the source
 **@return** _(object)_
-The source object found or raise an 404 exceptions if any object was found.
+The found source object or raise a 404 exception if any object was found.

 ### deleteSource(source_id)
 **@param** _source_id_ (string)